top of page

 Our character Charlotte Morris only makes a fleeting appearance in The Banqueting Club, but her influence is still felt more than six decades after her death.
 She protested strongly against the use of concentration camps in South Africa during the Second Boer War.
 Read more about the reality of the camps here, with further links to external sources and documentation.

-Our characters, Richard Armstrong MP and the notorious, irascible Party Chairman Sir Dick Billings, played a key role in the Abdication Crisis in 1936.
+Richard Armstrong MP and the notorious, irascible Party Chairman Sir Dick Billings, played a key role in the Abdication Crisis in 1936.
 Read more about the real history behind the abdication of Edward VIII here;

 Wallis_Simpson_headshot.jpg